pbardon/urlCrunch/Readme.md

 ##Running the tests
-Mongodb needs to be running or the tests will not work
+Mongodb needs to be running and able to connect or the tests will not work

+You need to have nodeunit installed globally on your system to run the tests:

+npm install -g nodeunit

 To run the tests run the following command from the root of the urlCrunch directory: